UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   3. User wants to view a specific node and/or work with it or its links.
   4. User clicks the "Go to Node" button next to the specific node.
   5. That node becomes "current".
-  6. Left panel now shows that node name, description and list of names of nodes having links to and from it.
+  6. Left panel now shows that node name, description and the list of names of nodes having links to and from it.
   7. There's also a stack of buttons at the right side of the left panel with "Edit Node", "Delete Node" and "Add Link" buttons.
   8. If list of linked nodes is not empty, a random one of them becomes "selected".
   9. Right panel now shows the list of link(s) to/from the selected node from/to the current node.

 [Back to top](#user-stories)

+## Jump to a specific link

+Steps:

+  1. User gets to the main page of the application presenting all nodes and links.
+  2. User clicks the "Go to Link" button next to the specific link in the right panel.
+  3. From-node of that link becomes "current".
+  4. Left panel now shows that node name, possibly description and the list of names of nodes having links to and from it.
+  5. To-node of that link becomes "selected" in that list.
+  6. Right panel now shows the list of link(s) to/from the selected node from/to the current node.

+## Link direction arrows in both panels

+Steps:

+  1. User jumps between premade nodes and links by any means.
+  2. Left panel shows the list of nodes and links to/from the current node.
+  3. Node names for outgoing links are prefixed with right arrow.
+  4. Node names for incoming links are prefixed with left arrow.
+  5. Names of nodes linked in both directions are prefixed with two-way arrows.
+  6. Right panel shows the list of links between the "current" and "selected" nodes.
+  7. To-node names are prefixed with right arrow for outgoing links.
+  8. From-node names are prefixed with left arrow for incoming links.

 ## Node removal